 Japanese beetles are common pests of basil.
 They usually ravage the tender leaves of the basil but avoid the larger veins, leaving a skeleton-looking plant.
 The Japanese beetles can be controlled physically by handpicking and destroyed in soapy water, or chemically, by spraying kaolin clay.

 Slugs and snails are also common pests of basil.
 They leave ragged holes in the leaves.
-To control them, you can wrap copper tape around the growing pots.
-For some reason, copper acts like an electric fence to slugs and snails.
+To control them, you can wrap the copper tape around the growing pots.
+For some reason, copper acts as an electric fence to slugs and snails.
 Although, not everyone has seen success with this method.
 Alternatively, you can use salt, seaweed mulch, or sandpaper to create a barrier and ensure that these pests don’t get entry into your greenhouse.

 Teensy, annoying aphids can cause curled leaves, yellowing leaves, distorted leaves stunted shoots, and even plant death.
 To get rid of these pesky aphids, try blasting with cool water to displace them.
 If not successful, sprinkle the plants with insecticidal detergent or horticultural oil.
 Or you can also buy some useful insects such as ladybugs.